Investigation of new land strengthening methods.

 - Horizontal Soil Mixing: This involves horizontal directional drilling beneath a site with cement mixed into the soil to create horizontal columns.
 The objective is to stiffen the crust and suppress liquefaction.

-The trials are being conducted on unoccupied cleared land in parts of the residential red zone, at two sites in Avonside Drive in Avondale and in Wairoa Street in Bexley.
+The trials were conducted on unoccupied cleared land in parts of the residential red zone, at two sites in Avonside Drive in Avondale and in Wairoa Street in Bexley.

-The trials began on Monday 13 May and are due to be completed by mid July (weather dependent).
+The trials began on Monday 13 May and were completed in December 2013.

 The trials involve improving the land and then subjecting each test site to a short period of shaking to observe how it performs.
 To create the shaking, this specially designed truck known as T-Rex, supplied by the University of Texas, has been brought over from the United States.
 The vibration is not expected to last for much more than a few minutes and should not be noticeable beyond 100 metres or so from the test site.